Holmbrg/Wavelets/README.md

 # Wavelet-CWT

 Python helper for computing and visualising the **Continuous Wavelet Transform (CWT)** on 1-D signals such as audio waveforms.
-And for computing the **Discrete Wavelet Transform** in regards to Neural Network Compression and inference after compression.
+And for computing the **Haar Wavelet Transform** in regards to Neural Network Compression and inference after compression.

 Powered by **NumPy · SciPy · PyWavelets · Matplotlib · Torch · Transformers**.